noteed/loading/README.md

 - Pressing `space` or "A" button draw a point where the cursor is.
 - `loading headless` generates directly a screenshot, without actually opening an interactive window.
+- A crude fixed frame rate is implemented.
+This limits CPU usage to 2% (window on a hidden workspace) or 5% (window visible) on my T480, instead of 99% (hidden) or 50% (visible).

 When quitting, a screenshot is captured as `screenshot.png`.